digitalcredentials/credential-status-manager-git/README.md

 5. Enter a name and expiration date for the access token
 6. Select the *Maintainer* role
 7. Select the *api* scope
-8. Click the *Create personal access token* button
+8. Click the *Create project access token* button
 9. Copy the generated token
 10. Use the token as the value for `repoAccessToken` in invocations of `createStatusManager` and `hasStatusAuthority`
 11. Repeat these steps for `metaRepoName` and `metaRepoAccessToken`